madeline-underwood/arm-learning-paths/content/learning-paths/microcontrollers/cmsis-dsp/example.md

 Repeat the steps above to run on the Cortex-M55 FVP, and note the number of instructions executed, which should be a dramatic improvement over Cortex-M3.

 {{% notice  Note%}}
-The FVPs are instruction accurate but not cycle accurate.
+The FVPs are instruction-accurate but not cycle-accurate.

 The instruction count is used here to illustrate relative performance to a high granularity.
 {{% /notice %}}